HOLTHOJ/faraday-orm/README.md

 **Callbacks** are functions that are called during the process of retrieving or updating an item.
 They can modify internal and non-internal fields of the entity.
 Common use cases are;
 - Setting internal fields
-- Composing or destructing composite database fields (e.g. splitting a value on "/")
 - Validating fields

 The **UNDEFINED** value is a constant that marks the fields as not initialised yet.